nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/module5.md

 # Module 5: Open Results
-# Objective
+# Learning Objectives
 By the end of this module, learners will have an in-depth understanding of how open science principles help with increasing the reproducibility and replicability of research, as well as guidelines by which to choose the best location to publish their research.
 Learners will have hands-on experience with creating a replicable, open science workflow and using a virtual research environment, and practice with some tools that make such a workflow possible.

-## Key Terms:
-p-hacking, null results, workflow design, study plan, data dictionary, codebook, literate programming, open access [publication], green vs gold open access, embargo period, self archiving, pre-print, “reproducibility crisis”, computational provenance, authorship vs. unique identifiers

-# Suggested Topics
+# Module Outline
 * Why open results?
      - Amplifying the impact of your research
      - How sharing results and getting credit is changing